GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

 `recovery_95percentile`
-  :Description: Some times it is difficult to get the concept of
+  :Description: [Optional paramter]
-                standard deviation across to an audience of infrastructure experts, and hence it is difficult to get a reliable value for it.
+                Some times it is difficult to get the concept of standard deviation across to an audience of infrastructure experts, and hence it is difficult to get a reliable value for it.
 In such cases we can